 Bank of Montreal CEO says fossil fuel divestment not a 'productive solution'

-TORONTO, March 31 (Reuters) - Bank of Montreal BMO.TO doesn't believe divesting from the fossil fuel industry is a productive solution to climate concerns and collapsing energy prices, and is working with oil and gas clients on a case-by-case basis, its chief executive said on Tuesday.
+TORONTO, March 31 (Reuters) - Divesting from the fossil fuel industry is not a productive solution to climate concerns and collapsing energy prices, according to Bank of Montreal BMO.TO, which is working with oil and gas clients on a case-by-case basis, its chief executive said on Tuesday.

-"We have the particular, almost idiosyncratic, confluence of supply shock and demand shock at the same time, which has impacted the commodity price," BMO CEO Darryl White said during the bank's annual shareholder meeting, which was held with a virtual format due to the coronavirus outbreak.
+"We have the particular, almost idiosyncratic, confluence of supply shock and demand shock at the same time, which has impacted the commodity price," CEO Darryl White said during the bank's annual shareholder meeting, which was held in a virtual format due to the coronavirus outbreak.

+Canadian banks have grown their oil and gas loan books faster than total lending in recent quarters, with Bank of Montreal among those leading the growth.
+BMO acquired $3 billion of energy loans from Deutsche Bank DBKGn.DE in 2018.

+An oil price war between Saudi Arabia and Russia, combined with declining demand due to the coronavirus pandemic, has caused a glut and sent prices into a tailspin.

 (Reporting By Nichola Saminather Editing by Denny Thomas and Paul Simao)